Dehghanni/Teofl/Writing.md

 **Contradict**

-The lecturer, however, finds the evidence brought up by the critics wholly **inadmissible** and allege that these ideas are **inconsistent with the truth**.
+The lecturer, however, finds the evidence brought up by the critics wholly **inadmissible/unpersuasive/unconvincing** and allege that these ideas are **inconsistent with the truth**.

 The lecturer, however, finds the ideas brought up by the critics wholly **implausible** and **categorically refutes them all**.